 Mission Statement: The San Antonio Symphony’s education programs strive to establish lifelong learning for all ages and segments of our diverse community by promoting the enjoyment, understanding and appreciation of symphonic music.

-The San Antonio Symphony has been working to bring music educational programs to the schoolchildren of Bexar County for 70 years.
-One important reason that the Symphony reaches out to almost 40,000 students annually is because of the statistics collected proving a correlation between music instruction and increased academic ability.
+The San Antonio Symphony has been working to bring music educational programs to the schoolchildren of Bexar County for 75 years.
+One important reason that the Symphony reaches out to almost 40,000 students annually is because of a vast body of new research that points to a correlation between learning in music and increased academic participation and ability.
 According to Americans for the Arts, students who participate in the arts for at least three hours a week for one year are four times more likely to be recognized for academic achievement.
-The Texas Music Educators Association has shown that students of the arts continue to outperform their non-arts peers on the SAT, proving a correlation between music and academics.
+The Texas Music Educators Association has shown that students of the arts continue to outperform their non-arts peers on the SAT, across the board.
 See more music education facts and statistics!